Regression-aware Continual Learning for Android Malware Detection: Security Regression in Continual Learning

-To formally characterize \textit{security regression}, we rely on the general notion of \textit{negative flips} (NFs) provided in~\cite{yan2021positive}, which captures prediction inconsistencies between model updates.
+\myparagraph{Formal Definition.} To formally characterize security regression, we rely on the general notion of \textit{negative flips} (NFs) provided in~\cite{yan2021positive}, which captures prediction inconsistencies between model updates.
 Let $f_{old}$ and $f_{new}$ denote, respectively, a model before and after an update, and let $(\vct x,y)$ be a sample with its ground truth label.
-A NF occurs if $f_{old}(x) = y$ and $f_{new}(x) \neq y$.
-This means a transition from a correct prediction to misclassification for the same sample after the update.
-The fraction of the total number of such occurrences is referred to as \textit{negative flip rate} (NFR) and, following~\cite{yan2021positive}, can be defined as:
+A NF occurs if $f_{old}(x) = y$ and $f_{new}(x) \neq y$, i.e., a shift from correct to incorrect classification of the same sample after the update.
+Being $\Ind$ the indicator function, the fraction of NFs on a dataset $\set D$ of $N$ samples is referred to as \textit{negative flip rate} (NFR):

-where $N$ is the number of samples in a dataset $\set D$, and $\Ind$ is an indicator function that outputs $1$ if the input statement is true and $0$ otherwise.